GabrielVicini/Skipzone/README.md

 - [License](#license)

 ## Important Message!
 Currently, the engine is in a non production state as I fine-tune it and verify it's accuracy and work out minor inputs bugs.
-Do not expect the results as of 7/28/26 to be accurate!
+I also plan on adding a full wiki of app function, releases, etc. Right now, everything is pre-alpha.

 ## About